-A freshman cheerleader at Southern University and A&M College in Louisiana died this week after posting an alarming message on social media, school authorities said.
+A cheerleader at Southern University and A&M College in Louisiana died this week after posting an alarming message on social media, school authorities said.

 "On May 4, 2022, at approximately 9PM, Southern University Athletic Department was notified of a social media post which ultimately led to this unfortunate announcement," the statement said.

-She allegedly shared a final Instagram post, talking about death and her history with suicidal thoughts.
+Miller, 19, of Texas, allegedly shared a final Instagram post, talking about death and her history with suicidal thoughts.
 Though it was removed from her page, screenshots of the post were circulated on social media.

 It referenced her struggles over the past year with school, Covid-19 and tearing her ACL.